SycuroLab/metqc/README.md

 4) QC on filtered reads using fastqc and multiqc again.
 This step generates an html file called `multiqc_report_filtered.html`.

 5) Remove human reads using BMtagger.
+Default reference for human reads is hg19 set inclusive of mitochondrial DNA from Naccache SN, Genome Research, 2014.

 6) BBMap.

 Notes:

-QC step 3: human masking with BMtagger (software obtained from ftp://ftp.ncbi.nlm.nih.gov/pub/agarwala/bmtagger and used with a human hg19 reference set inclusive of mitochondrial DNA from Naccache SN, Genome Research, 2014):

-bmtagger.sh -b /export/snyder_work/shared/lsycuro_labshare/dbs/bmtaggerDB/hg19_rRNA_mito_Hsapiens_rna/hg19_rRNA _mito_Hsapiens_rna_reference.bitmask -x /export/snyder_work/shared/lsycuro_labshare/srprismDB/hg19_rRNA_mito_Hsapiens_rna/hg19_rRNA_mito_Hsapiens_rna_reference.srprism -T <temp directory>  -q1 -1 <forward_reads.fastq> -2 <reverse_recads.fastq)> -o  <output directory> --extract

 QC step 4: Map reads to human reference genome and remove reads showing strong paired alignment (this gets the little bit of residual that makes it through).
 I currently can’t find the unadulterated reference sequence, but I’ll keep looking!
 Once found, we would want to make a BBMap index file.
 I like BBMap as a short read aligner.
 It will spit out some useful data files and a new readset comprised of those that do or do not meet the mapping threshold.